pudly/schmopera-hugo/content/articles/jon-lucretia.md

 > Everyone seems to accept and return to their routine after her death.

-Once the Male and Female Chorus take over, narrating the horrific act, Tarquinius' actions became slow-motion.
+Once the Male and Female Chorus take over and narrate the horrific act, Tarquinius' actions became slow-motion.
 Though the creative team chose a less explicit approach to the crime, the slow motion made it extremely disturbing.
 The audience is able to see Lucretia's face the entire time, while the Chorus and orchestra play crashing and clashing chords of agony - an effect dramatic choice that equally highlighted the power of the music, text, and acting abilities of the cast.

 Lucretia commits suicide robed in purple an obvious Christ image (Jesus was dressed in a purple robe after being scourged by Roman guards).
 After Lucretia's suicide the chorus puts the blind folds back on the characters, except for the young servant Lucia.
 Lucia was sung by [Carole Schultz](https://caroleschultz.com/).
 Lucia's naïveté and adoration for Lucretia is evident during the entire opera, and yet after her suicide and the subsequent political maneuvers, Lucia cannot return to the blindness that the others did.